sbcshop/Serial_Servo_Pico_HAT_Software/README.md

 <img src= "https://cdn.shopify.com/s/files/1/1217/2104/files/Artboard_1_1.png?v=1718781840" />

-The Pico Serial Servo HAT is a versatile and compact controller with dual power options, two serial servo connectors, and two programmable buttons.
+The Pico Serial Servo HAT is a versatile and compact HAT for Pico/Pico W microcontroller with dual power options, two serial servo connectors, and two programmable buttons.
 It features a 1.14” TFT display for status updates, a power LED indicator, and supports simultaneous multi-servo control, making it ideal for projects requiring precise coordination and multiple servos with minimal wiring like Robotic Arm Control, CNC machine and Automation.

 This github provides getting started instructions for Serial Servo Pico HAT.